DavidLacour/TheWestBobersWebsite/data.md

 Adding IMDB dataset:

+This dataset contains data for 2.5 million movies/series listed on the official website of IMDB.

+## Features

+- `id` - Movie ID
+- `name` - Name of the Movie
+- `year` - Year of movie release
+- `rating` - Rating of the Movie
+- `certificate` - Movie Certification
+- `duration` - Duration of the Movie
+- `genre` - Genre of the Movie
+- `votes` - Number of people who voted for the IMDB rating
+- `gross_income` - Gross Income of the Movie
+- `directors_id` - ID of Directors who have worked on the movie

 1. **Get Rid of Missing Movie Names:** Remove entries from the dataframe where movie names are missing.
 2. **Removing Some Characters and Extracting Starting Year Only:** Clean specific fields by removing unwanted characters and extract only the starting year.
 3. **Dataframe Reduction (Pre-2018 Movies):** Filter the dataframe to include only movies released before 2018, as we don't need information about movies post-2017.